cylc/cylc-doc/src/user-guide/external-triggers.rst

    [[xtriggers]]
        clock_1 = wall_clock(PT1H)

-Finally, a zero-offset clock trigger does not need to be declared under the ``[xtriggers]`` section:
+A zero-offset clock trigger does not need to be declared under the ``[xtriggers]`` section:

 .. code-block:: cylc